V. P. Madhava Rao

-Sir Vishwanath Patankar Madhava Rao (10 February 1850 – 1934) was an Indian administrator and statesman who served as the 17th Diwan of Mysore from 1906 to 1909 and that of Baroda from 1910 to 1913.
+Vishwanath Patankar Madhava Rao CIE Kaisar-i-Hind (10 February 1850 – 1934) was an Indian administrator and statesman who served as the Dewan of Travancore from 1904 to 1906, then as the 17th Dewan of Mysore from 1906 to 1909, and that of Baroda from 1910 to 1913.

 Early life

 Madhava Rao was born in February 1850 in Kumbakonam, Madras Presidency into an ancient family of Thanjavur Marathi Deshastha Madhva Brahmin family, long ago settled in Tanjore, who were supposed to have emigrated from the Satara district to southern India in the wake of the Maratha conquest of Tanjore.

 Rao was educated at Kumbakonam College with studies under William Archer Porter.
 He completed his Bachelor of Arts (B.A.) in 1869 and was appointed as a headmaster of the royal school at Mysore Palace.

 Appointments

 Madhava Rao entered the service of the Kingdom of Mysore in 1869 as a headmaster of the royal school.
 He was later appointed public prosecutor of Mysore and served in the Judicial and Revenue departments.
 He also served as Inspector General of Police and later Plague Commissioner, Mysore Kingdom, from 1898 to 1901.
-Later, he served as Revenue Commissioner from 1902 to 1904 before being appointed Diwan in 1906.
+Later, he served as Revenue Commissioner from 1902 to 1904 before being appointed Dewan in 1906.